Ocasio-Cortez, chief of staff illegally moved $885K in campaign contributions 'off the books,' FEC complaint alleges

 The filing asserts that Chakrabarti established two political action commitees, the Brand New Congress PAC and Justice Democrats PAC, and then transfered more than $885,000 in contributions received by those PACs to the Brand New Congress LLC -- a company that, unlike the PACs, is exempt from reporting all of its expenditures over $200.
 The PACs claimed the payments were for "strategic consulting."

-Although such transfers would not automatically be improper, the complaint, drafted by the conservative, Virginia-based National Legal and Policy Center (NLPC), argued that the goal of the "extensive" scheme was to illegally dodge detailed legal reporting requirements of the Federal Election Campaign Act of 1971, which are designed to track the use of campaign expenditures intended for political campaigns.
+Although such transfers would not necessarily be improper, the complaint, drafted by the conservative, Virginia-based National Legal and Policy Center (NLPC), argued that the goal of the "extensive" scheme was seemingly to illegally dodge detailed legal reporting requirements of the Federal Election Campaign Act of 1971, which are designed to track campaign expenditures.

-Ocasio-Cortez and Chakrabarti, according to the complaint, "orchestrated an extensive off-the-books operation to make hundreds of thousands of dollars in support of multiple candidates for federal office."
+Ocasio-Cortez and Chakrabarti, according to the complaint, appeared to have "orchestrated an extensive off-the-books operation to make hundreds of thousands of dollars in support of multiple candidates for federal office."

 The funds, the NLPC writes, were apparently spent on campaign events for Ocasio-Cortez and other far-left Democratic candidates favored by Chakrabarti, who made his fortune in Silicon Valley and previously worked on Bernie Sanders' 2016 presidential campaign.
-But no precise accounting for the expenses is available.
+But no precise accounting for the expenses is available, and the complaint asks the FEC to conduct an investigation into the matter immediately.

 GREENPEACE CO-FOUNDER TEARS INTO OCASIO-CORTEZ: 'POMPOUS LITTLE TWIT'